CyberMonitor/orquestra-docs/v1/content/qe-cli/commands.md

 ## Login

-In order to start being productive with Orquestra, you need to login to the platform using the Quantum Engine CLI.
+In order to start being productive with Orquestra, you need to log in to the platform using the Quantum Engine CLI.

-The Quantum Engine requires you to be a registered user with with Zapata Computing.
+The Quantum Engine requires you to be a registered user with Zapata Computing.
 Please contact support if you do not yet have an account.

 The login process can be initiated through the CLI using the following command: